HwiRyu/Math-Analysis/FNN limitation.md

 Consider an arbitrarily continuous function f(x) on $X$.
 ${f_n(x)}$ is piecewise continuous functions that satisfies Lemma 1.

-Consider an arbitrarily continuous function f(x) on $X$. f(x) is Riemann-integrable because f is continuous on bounded interval, and bounded because f define on compact set.
+f(x) is Riemann-integrable because f is continuous on bounded interval, and bounded because f define on compact set.
 This property extends to the sequence ${f_n(x)}$.

 Due to $f_n(x)$ is continous in $X$ and $f_n(x)$ is define on compact set, $f_n(x)$ is uniformly continuous by Heine–Cantor theorem.